tobeybill/TISATAFL/report/Report.md

 | Medium  | -0.026329 |
 | Large   | 0.131093  |

-We found the opposite for directors, that there was very strong correlation between BOD overpayment and firm performance for large firms but a negative correlation for overpayment for the small ones.
+We found the opposite for directors.
+There is a very strong correlation between BOD overpayment and firm performance for large firms but a negative correlation for overpayment for the small ones.

 ### Correlation Graphs